gvhconnect/go4wd-init_2/content/_index.md

   - _bookshop_name: intro
     preheading: Experienced and Seasoned Professionals
     heading: >-
-      Experience and tech know how  are required to create, deliver and sustain core business advantage.
+      Experience and  know how  are required to create, deliver and sustain core business advantage.
     sections:
       - title: Define Performance Metrics
         icon: ti-desktop